 The names of the founding fore bearers:

-E. & Ferdinand Knobloch , Gitta & Ferdinand Douw, Ursula & WolfgangSchaefer , Alois Hoffmann Johanna & Gerhard Liebnau
+Ferdinand Knobloch , Gitta & Ferdinand Douw, Ursula & WolfgangSchaefer , Alois Hoffmann Johanna & Gerhard Liebnau.

-Gerhard Liebnau is the only founding member celebrating with us the 46th anniversary.
+Gerhard Liebnau is the only founding member celebrating with us the 48th anniversary in 2019.

 Many new members joined the club and soon a folk dancing group was formed by Alois Ettinger, who years later became one of the Presidents.